-In response to the global coronavirus pandemic, New Venture Fund is moving quickly to serve the projects we host, our staff, our grantees, and the communities where we live and work.
-Even as we move our systems and processes online to help #FlattenTheCurve, we are continuing to operate at full capacity to support the essential missions of NVF projects across the country and around the world.
+In response to the global coronavirus pandemic, the New Venture Fund (NVF) moved quickly to serve the projects we host, our staff, our grantees, and the communities where we live and work.
+We swiftly moved our systems and processes online while continuing to operate at full capacity to support the essential missions of NVF projects across the country and around the world.

-Additionally, NVF is taking proactive steps to quickly deploy resources to assist with both immediate and longer-term COVID-19 response efforts.
-We are standing up new projects focused on COVID-19, helping grantees respond to new realities, and streamlining processes to accelerate relief efforts.
+Additionally, NVF took proactive steps to quickly deploy resources to assist with both immediate and longer-term COVID-19 response efforts.
+We stood up new projects focused on COVID-19, helped grantees respond to new realities, and streamlined processes to accelerate relief efforts.

-Establishing rapid-relief funds: In recent weeks, NVF has helped to establish relief funds like the Oakland Fund for Public Innovation’s COVID-19 Relief Fund.
-These relief funds are streamlining donation and grantmaking processes to help rapidly mobilize resources to the most urgent community needs.
-The Oakland Fund is working with established nonprofit partners to quickly allocate resources to food, homelessness, community health, and economic security needs.
+NVF helped establish relief funds like the Oakland Fund for Public Innovation’s COVID-19 Relief Fund.
+These relief funds streamlined donation and grant-making processes to help rapidly mobilize resources to the most urgent community needs.
+The Oakland Fund worked with established nonprofit partners to quickly allocate resources to food, homelessness, community health, and economic security needs.
 NVF’s work has facilitated rapid-response grants and out-of-cycle payments and reduced other barriers to the fund’s operations.
-Community partners like Bay Area Community Services are already receiving support, in turn providing shelter and meals for those in need.
+Community partners like Bay Area Community Services received support in weeks, in turn providing shelter and meals for those in need.

-Similarly, NVF has helped the James Beard Foundation establish the JBF Food and Beverage Industry Relief Fund.
-The fund is coordinating donations from corporate, foundation and individual donors to provide micro-grants of $15,000 to independent food and beverage businesses and their thousands of workers in need.
-NVF is facilitating donations to this fund so that these urgent micro-grants can ensure food and beverage small businesses are still standing post COVID-19.
+Similarly, NVF helped the James Beard Foundation establish the JBF Food and Beverage Industry Relief Fund.
+The fund coordinated donations from corporate, foundation, and individual donors to provide micro-grants of $15,000 to independent food and beverage businesses and their thousands of workers in need.
+NVF facilitated donations to this fund so that these urgent micro-grants could help ensure food and beverage small businesses are still standing post COVID-19.

-The New Venture Fund understands that we are all in this together and is eager to do all we can to help.
-We will continue to share resources and materials about how we’re responding, and we invite you to reach out with questions or to learn more about our work.
+The New Venture Fund understands that we are all in this together and continues to look for ways to support our partners and projects throughout the ongoing pandemic.
+We invite you to reach out with questions or to learn more about our work.